mckinsey/vizro/vizro-core/docs/pages/user-guides/actions.md

 !!! info

-    When data from a [custom chart](custom-charts.md) is exported then the content of the `data_frame` input argument is what will be exported.
-Any transformations to the `data_frame` done inside the chart function will not be reflected in the exported data.
+    When data from a [custom chart](custom-charts.md) is exported it is the contents of the `data_frame` input argument that is exported.
+Transformations to the `data_frame` done inside the chart function are not reflected in the exported data.

 !!! example "`export_data`"